 Bright Hall 101

 The Ambler Health Services office, open Monday through Friday, allows students to drop in as needed to discuss health concerns with the RNs, who are certified in college health, and with physicians.
 Brochures are available on a wide range of health topics.
-Services provided at Temple University Ambler include: General Medical Clinic; Allergy Clinic; Self-care Center; women's health/family planning; immunizations, physical examinations and travel assessments; referrals to outside specialist and facilities; dispensary; and confidential HIV testing.
+Services provided at Temple University Ambler include: General Medical Clinic; Allergy Clinic; Self-care Center; women's health/family planning; immunizations, physical examinations and travel assessments; referrals to outside specialists and facilities; dispensary; and confidential HIV testing.
 The psychological counselor is available by appointment; see Psychological Services below.
 Health services are available to all currently enrolled students with a valid University I.D.
 Many services are free; some have discount charges for medication and treatment.
 (Please note: Ambler Health Services is not open in the summer.)

 Bright Hall 101